irby/passwordless-authenticator-poc/README.md

     - Mailslurper - http://localhost:8080
     - Client Frontend - http://localhost:4200
     - Copy of Frontend running on different port (to test CORS) - http://localhost:4201
+      - Any call made to the backend should fail due to CORS

 # Accounts